Tampering With Perfection

 ‘Perfect Day’ is a perfect song from a perfect album – Lou Reed’s Transformer (1972).
 Lou always had a knack for clearly illuminating urban underbellies, mainly New York and Berlin.
 Reed could eloquently condense the personalities and saga of a subculture into something just short of Haiku.
-He was a master of this – because he lived that life.
+He was a master of this – because he had actually lived that life.

 ‘Such a perfect day, you made me forget myself

 I thought I was someone else, someone good’

 Further, we must question; is the date with someone dear, or with a substance of choice?
 Should the line, ‘I’m glad I spent it with you’ read, ‘I’m glad I spent it with drugs’?
 Could this be why his day is so perfect?
 One might think that Lou would be more blatant and use the drug name in the song title as with ‘Heroin’ if it were about drugs.
 The line ‘you just keep me hanging’ on’ must be about addiction, right?
-But Reed ex-wife says that the song is about a date at the zoo in Central Park that she and Lou had, just before getting married.
+But Reed ex-wife Bettye Kronstad claims that the song is about a date at the zoo in Central Park that she and Lou had, just before getting married.

 1995 – Duran Duran covered ‘Perfect Day’ on their album Thank You, reaching No. 28 on the UK Singles Chart.
 Lou Reed famously went on record saying that this version was his favorite and much preferred it to his own.
 Kirsty MacColl and Evan Dando recorded the song as a duet.